nodejs/build/doc/meetings/build-wg-meeting-2017-02-07.md

 * João Reis
   * Added shared library for engines test to package used in fanned jobs - https://github.com/nodejs/build/issues/596
-  * Working with Kunal Pathak to add Windows Server 2016
+  * Working with Kunal Pathak (@kunalspathak) to add Windows Server 2016
 * Michael Dawson
   * Work on smartos release and test jobs to accommodate new version of V8
   * Creation of CI jobs for CIGTM, node-report and abi-stable-node